 This type of fertilizer is generally superior to fast release products, and this is why it is usually chosen for use in nurseries.
 As a home gardener, you will do well to choose high quality controlled release fertilizers to establish your new plants because they are probably already accustomed to it.

 Are Controlled Release Products Preferable To Natural, Organic Fertilizers?

-Controlled release fertilizers are more predictable and more concentrated than natural, organic fertilizers.
+Controlled release fertilizers are more predictable and more concentrated than natural, organic slow release fertilizers.
 They are a little bit easier to use and are less expensive in the long term.
 Additionally, they take quite a bit of the guesswork out of fertilizer application because they do not depend upon fauna in the soil or temperature to work.

 Home gardeners can feel confident when using these products because studies on their formulation and efficacy have been quite extensive.
 You can expect the advertised results to be reliably available when you follow packaging instructions.
 Additionally, the instructions provided with these types of products are very detailed and precise, so you needn’t reinvent the wheel to use them.

 Are There Any Down-Sides To Commercially Prepared Controlled Release Fertilizers?